Surajr36/ToDoList-App/README.md

 # To-do

-A simple todo list app built in HTML, CSS and JavaScript for Personal Learning
+A simple todo list app built in HTML, CSS and JavaScript for Personal Learningg